This function ensures that file paths are expressed in a consistent and

 Linux, it returns the input path as-is (relative).
 To maintain consistency

-across platforms, this function uses fs::path_abs()
+across platforms, this function uses fs::path_abs() instead of

 Examples